u-blox/XPLR-HPG-software/XPLR-HPG-SW/examples/shortrange/04_hpg_wifi_mqtt_correction_ztp/README.md

     The default value can be left as is and this step can be skipped.
 10. Go to `XPLR HPG Options -> Wi-Fi Settings -> Access Point SSID` and configure your **Access Point's SSID** as needed.
 11. Go to `XPLR HPG Options -> Wi-Fi Settings -> Access Point Password` and configure your **Access Point's Password** as needed.
-12. **`APP_KEYS_TOPIC "/pp/ubx/0236/Lb"`** Change topic, if needed, according to your correction data plan.
-13. **`APP_CORRECTION_DATA_TOPIC "/pp/Lb/eu"`** Change topic and region, if needed, according to your data plan and geographic location respectively.
-14. Click `Save` and then `Build, Flash and Monitor` the project to the MCU using the "flame" icon.
+12. Click `Save` and then `Build, Flash and Monitor` the project to the MCU using the "flame" icon.

 <br>